KonnichiwaAman/GuruNanakAcademy/README.md

 ## 📜 License

+This project is proprietary and confidential.
+All rights reserved by KonnichiwaAman.

+**NO LICENSE IS GRANTED** to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software without explicit written permission from the copyright holder.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## 📞 Contact